saadhn4/react-todo/README.md

 ## 🚀 Features

 - Add new tasks to the list
+- Edit existing tasks using a prompt dialog
 - Delete tasks with a single click
 - Responsive and stylish UI
 - Input validation to avoid empty tasks